 What type of projects can Clover Kids sign up for?

-Projects range from cooking, crafts, gardening, pocket pets (fish), and bottle lambs for example.
+- Projects range from cooking, crafts, gardening, pocket pets (fish), and bottle lambs for example.
 Clover Kid projects do vary from county to county.
-Youth should contact your local Extension Office for more information regarding specific projects available in your area.
+Please contact your local Extension Office for more information regarding specific projects available in your area.

 How do I get my child started as a Clover Kid?